 The iConnectivity AUDIO4c was designed for streaming, playing, and recording.
 Though it can be used as a studio interface, it is more geared toward those looking to produce great streaming audio.
 It is definitely one of the more unique interfaces on our best audio interfaces under $500 list.

 The AUDIO4c is integrated with 3 custom-tailored modes which instantly configure the interface’s 4 XLR/ ¼ inches TRS combo analog inputs, USB-MIDI, 6 outputs, as well as DIN MIDI for your particular requirements.
-This audio interface supports all platforms as it works great on iOS, PC, and Mac devices.
+This 4 channel interface supports all platforms as it works great on iOS, PC, and Mac devices.
 It is even compatible with Android devices which is rare for an audio interface.

 The AUDIO4c supports MIDI and recording up to 24-bit/96 kHz.
 It also has 2 host port connections which can be hooked up to multiple computers at the same time.
 This means two computers can share this interface at the same time which is unheard of!